 Providers are the companies that provide metadata for their customers' images.
 Providers can use Container Analysis to store and retrieve metadata for their customers' images.
-For example, a company that provide security management for their customers' Docker containers can use Container Analysis to store and retrieve security-related metadata for the images.
+For example, a company that provides security management for their customers' Docker containers can use Container Analysis to store and retrieve security-related metadata for the images.
 For more information see Providing metadata for Projects.

-Customers use the metadata provided either by Google for the images in Container Registry or by the third-party providers.
+Customers use the metadata provided either by Google for the images in Container Registry or by third-party providers.

 Default Container Analysis service account

 Container Analysis analyzes your container images using a service account,